EnzoN7/RVS-CUDA/README.md

 ## Description

 This new version of «RVS - Reference View Synthesizer»[^1] was developed as part of my final year project in Information Technology Engineering.
-By leveraging techniques based on asynchronism and kernel programming (via CUDA), this new iteration is approximately 100 times faster than RVS 4.0 on the «ClassroomVideo» sequence.
+By leveraging techniques based on asynchronism and kernel programming (via CUDA), this new iteration is approximately 100 times faster than RVS 4.0 on the «ClassroomVideo»[^3] sequence.

 The main objective of this software is to generate synthesized views enabling 6DoF navigation within a virtual environment.
 The principle is as follows.
 Starting from real 360° footage captured by cameras arranged in an orderly manner, the challenge is to simulate, using interpolation techniques, any perspective of a virtual camera that can move freely within the entire space.